In this article, I’ll be teaching you what lead qualification is, why you need it, and how to qualify leads on autopilot for your sales team.

 Now, with that out of the way — you might be wondering:

 Where does qualification fit precisely in the sales process then?

-Sales qualification should come into play before moving any leads onto the sales process right between the periods where they’re considered cold traffic and where they become full-fledged prospects.
+Sales qualification should come into play before moving any leads onto the sales cycle right between the periods where they’re considered cold traffic and where they become full-fledged prospects.

 This process makes it so important to have a structured plan for your sales funnel.
 Without knowing the path that customers tend to take towards the purchase, it’ll make it much harder to fit qualification into the customer journey.

-For more tips on how to structure a sales process, check out our guide on value ladders here
+For more tips on how to structure a sales system, check out our guide on value ladders here.

 Lead Qualification Criteria